nivbhaskhar/MaximumMatching/README.md

 # MaximumMatching
-Python Implementation of the Blossoms algorithm to find maximum matching in any undirected graph
+Python implementation of the Blossoms algorithm to find maximum matching in any undirected graph